Blunderbuss Guide and Builds for New World

-The best gem for burst damage on the Blunderbuss will be a Runeglass of Ignited Opal.
+The best gem for burst damage on the Blunderbuss will be a.

-When using a War Hammer and hybrid scaling, it will be most optimal to use Runeglass of Ignited Ruby in the War Hammer to maximize its damage.
+When using a War Hammer and hybrid scaling, it will be most optimal to usein the War Hammer to maximize its damage.

 In PvP combat your optimal resistance distribution is going to prioritize Slash resistance, then Physical, and lastly Elemental.
 This is the standard for any build where you will frequently be in melee range.